ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-2.md

 }
 ```

-When the user presses these buttons, we want to either submit or cancel the form view.
+When the user clicks one of these buttons, we want to either submit or cancel the form view.
 These events should be fired off from the form view, so we need to delegate them from the buttons to the form view.

 <info-box>
 Event delegation allows selected events of one {@link module:utils/emittermixin~Emitter emitter} to be fired off by another emitter.
-Read our {@link framework/guides/architecture/core-editor-architecture#event-system-and-observables introduction to the event system} and more on {@link framework/guides/deep-dive/event-system#delegating-events delegating events}.
+Read about it in our {@link framework/guides/architecture/core-editor-architecture#event-system-and-observables introduction to the event system} and more on {@link framework/guides/deep-dive/event-system#delegating-events delegating events}.
 </info-box>

-For now, {@link module:utils/emittermixin~Emitter#delegate delegate} `cancelButtonView#execute` to the FormView, so pressing the `cancel` button will fire off `FormView#cancel`.
+For now, we {@link module:utils/emittermixin~Emitter#delegate delegate} `cancelButtonView#execute` to the FormView, so pressing the `cancel` button will fire off `FormView#cancel`.
 We will handle delegating the submit event in a couple of steps.

 ```js
 // abbreviation/abbreviationview.js